wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/home-health/includes/3-schedule-board.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the hourly view with arrow to open unscheduled work orders.](../media/arrow.png)](../media/arrow.png#lightbox)

-1. Find the work order that you added the **Spanish fluency** characteristic to and then select the grid to highlight it.
-Select **Find Availability** to open the schedule assistant filter.
+1. Select the **Unscheduled Work Orders** tab.
+Find work order 00034 where you added the **Spanish fluency** characteristic and select the grid to highlight it.
+Select **Find Availability** to open the Schedule Assistant filter.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Find Availability button.](../media/find-availability.png)](../media/find-availability.png#lightbox)